youcandev/architect/ansibleCentos7.md

 # Goal

-This page attempts to ...
+This page attempts to create a Centos 7 VM from code using ansible.

 ## Prerequisites